johannschopplich/nuxt-api-party/docs/guides/openapi-integration.md

 ## Using the Types

-For most usages, no further intervention is needed.
-Nuxt API Party will use the types generated from this configuration to infer the correct types automatically when [`useFetch`-like](/api/use-fetch-like) and [`$fetch`-like](/api/dollarfetch-like) composables are used.
+For most use cases, no further configuration is needed.
+Nuxt API Party uses the generated types to infer correct types automatically when [`useFetch`-like](/api/use-fetch-like) and [`$fetch`-like](/api/dollarfetch-like) composables are used.

-However, there may be a few things you may want to do now that you have type information.
+However, you may want to leverage type information in additional ways.

 ### Extract Schema Types

-The exported `components` interface of the virtual module for your API contains all the schema types defined in your OpenAPI schema.
+The exported `components` interface of the virtual module for your API contains all schema types defined in your OpenAPI schema.
 Use it to extract models for your API.

-Using the schema above, you can extract the `Foo` type like so:
+Using the schema above, extract the `Foo` type:

 ```ts
 import { components } from '#nuxt-api-party/myApi'